Banking Relationship Disclosures

 - did not and were not required to file a tax return, or

 - elect to submit a paper Tax Return Transcript rather than using the Data Retrieval Tool within the FAFSA application.

 Additional documents and forms may be required depending upon the individual student, spouse or parent information provided.

 Required Documents for Independent Students

 - A copy of the most recent federal tax return transcript for the student and spouse (if applicable) or a Statement of Non-Filing Status for those who did not and were not required to file a tax return.

 - A complete Verification Worksheet.

 - did not and were not required to file a tax return, or

 - elect to submit a paper Tax Return rather than using the Data Retrieval Tool within the FAFSA application.

 Additional documents and forms may be required depending upon the individual student, spouse or parent information provided.

 Applicants whose FAFSA information requires correction will have those corrections electronically processed by the Financial Aid Office.
 The corrections will generate an updated Student Aid Report (SAR) which will be sent to the student by the federal Central Processing System (CPS).
 The student’s Expected Family Contribution (EFC) may change based on corrections made.

 If conflicting information is discovered after aid is awarded or disbursed, the Financial Aid Office must resolve the conflicting information and the student will be required to repay aid received in excess of his/her eligibility.
-All conflicts must be resolved regardless of whether the student was selected for verification or not.
+All conflicts must be resolved regardless of whether the student was selected for verification.